muhammedashharps/PerspectiveMatters-SocialGood/README.md

 - Promotes constructive dialogue
 - Challenges divisive thinking patterns
 - Creates a safe space for intellectual exploration

-## 🌈 Beyond an App: A Social Healing Platform

-Perspective Matters is not just a technological solution—it's a movement towards social understanding, one AI-powered conversation at a time.

-*"Understanding is the first step to healing." - Perspective Matters Team*

 ## 📫 Join the Movement